Lead Counselor, WHRP

 Licensure:

-• Mental Health (LPC or APSW/LCSW) licensure in good standing by the Wisconsin Department of Safety and Professional Services preferred.
-In-training or temporary licensure with experience will be considered
+• Mental Health (LPC or APSW/LCSW) licensure in good standing.
+In-training or temporary licensure with experience will be considered.

 Experience, Skills & Commitment